IBM-Bluemix-Docs/ComposeForElasticsearch/pricing.md

 An {{site.data.keyword.composeForElasticsearch_full}} service is configured with three identical data nodes.
 Each has 2 GB of storage and 204 MB of memory, which is equal to two units of resources.
 The service _includes_ replication and high-availability, so each unit and the price per unit _includes_ the cost of the resources across all three nodes.

-The base configuration also includes the two HAProxy capsules with 64 MB each to support authentication, HTTPS, and IP whitelisting.
+The base configuration also includes the two HAProxy capsules with 64 MB each to support authentication, HTTPS, and IP allowlisting.

 The base service configuration has a set price.
 Check the catalog tiles on {{site.data.keyword.cloud_notm}} for base pricing in your local currency.
 For example, the base price in US dollars is $36/month.